-In New York City, walking up the steps toward Grant’s Tomb fills visitors with a sense of national pride and awe.
+In New York City, walking up the steps of Grant’s Tomb fills visitors with a sense of national pride and awe.

 Know Before You Go

-Accessible from 1 Train to 125 Street Station
+Accessible from the 1 Train at 125 Street Station.